ARMmbed/mbed-mesh-api/README.md

-# mbed mesh api
+# mbed mesh API
-The ARM mbed mesh API allows client to use IPv6 mesh network.
+The ARM mbed mesh API allows the client to use the IPv6 mesh network.

-Client can use `Mesh6LoWPAN_ND` object for connecting to the mesh network and once successfully connected the client can create a socket by using the [mbed C++ socket API](https://github.com/ARMmbed/mbed-net-sockets) to start communication with remote peer.
-When connection is no longer needed the client can close the connection by using `disconnect`method.
+The client can use `Mesh6LoWPAN_ND` object for connecting to the mesh network and once successfully connected, the client can create a socket by using the [mbed C++ socket API](https://github.com/ARMmbed/mbed-net-sockets) to start communication with a remote peer.
+When the connection is no longer needed the client can close the connection by using the `disconnect`method.

 ### Supported mesh networking modes
 Supported mesh network modes are: